Report a noise problem

 Report excessive noise

-You can report excessive noise (as described in the EPA Noise Guidelines) to us during our business hours (8.30am to 5pm), or to Victoria Police if you wish to report outside these hours.
+You can report excessive noise (as outlined on this page of the EPA website) to us during our business hours (8.30am to 5pm), or to Victoria Police if you wish to report outside these hours.